Freedom from Codependency Is Won Like Freedom from Abuse

 I am suffering through a bout of codependency.
-I recognized it during my marriage, but largely forgot about it during the past months because my abuser wasn’t around to abuse me (as much) after our separation.
-However, I am discovering that my new abuser is myself.
-I don’t have a completely healthy relationship with myself yet – but I will change that.
+I came to recognize codependency during my abusive marriage but largely forgot about it during the past months because my abuser isn't around to abuse me (as much) since our separation.
+However, I am discovering that my new abuser is me.
+I don't have a completely healthy relationship with myself yet - but I will change that.

 Geesh.
 Just when I thought I was done with "the hard stuff" codependency returns to bite me in the ankle.

 This past week, despite my gall bladder surgery, truly wonderful and loving experiences filled me with joy.
 And then suddenly, I was filled with self-pity, a sense of worthlessness, helplessness, and guilt because I didn't truly deserve any of the blessings bestowed on me.
 I wondered how in the world to overcome the debt I owe the people who love me.

 Symptoms of Codependency